Universal Credit if you're self-employed

 - not excessive

 Your work coach can give you more information about permitted expenses.

 If your expenses for an assessment period are unusually high, you can’t offset them against your income in future assessment periods.
 This applies even if your expenses for the month are higher than your receipts.

 If your business makes a loss in an assessment period, Universal Credit will take this into account when working out earnings in future assessment periods.
 The minimum income floor will continue to apply.

-If your business is less than 12 months old
+If your business is new

 During a start-up period, if your earnings are low you will not have to look for other paid work.
 However, you will have to go to an interview with your work coach every three months to prove you are still gainfully self-employed and taking steps to increase your earnings.